Narotam-Mishra/machine-learning-concepts/README.md

 ### **Overall Important Pointers:**

-1.  **Universal Data Structure:** Tensors are the standard way data is represented and passed through machine learning models.
-You must understand them.
+1.  **Universal Data Structure:** Tensors are the standard in way data is represented and passed through machine learning models.
 2.  **Generalization:** Think of tensors as a generalization of scalars, vectors, and matrices to N dimensions.
 3.  **Rank vs. Dimensional Data:** Distinguish between the **rank** of the tensor (its number of axes) and the **dimensionality of the data** it contains (the length of its axes).
 4.  **Shape is Key:** The `shape` attribute is the most important property of a tensor as it tells you exactly how the data is structured.